AlexiaJM/RelativisticGAN/README.md

 If you don't want to generate cat, nor get the FID, you can skip ahead and focus entirely on "GAN_losses_iter.py".

 Although I always used the same seed (seed = 1), keep in mind that your results may be sightly different.
 Neural networks are notoriously difficult to perfectly replicate.
-You never know if something that I changed while working on the paper could have affected the randomness in some of my earlier experiments (I did stable experiments first, then unstable experiments for CIFAR-10, and most recently the unstable experiments for CAT).
-CUDNN is also said to introduce some randomness and I use it.
-I forgot to put a seed for the tensorflow FID scripts so FIDs may vary by a 2-3 points, but hopefully they shouldn't change much since I used a very large amount of images for the calculations.
+CUDNN introduce some randomness and slight changes in the code have been made over time.
+Tensorflow FIDs values may vary a little, but they should still be very stable since the sample size used for the calculations is large.
+Also, the original code to construct RaSGAN and RaLSGAN used "torch.mean(y_pred_fake) - y_pred" instead of "y_pred_fake - torch.mean(y_pred)" in the second terms of the equation with the expectation over fake data; results are comparable.

 # Results